 What do we do?

-A 200 club is also operated through the Friends and this has been fully subscribed for a number of years.
+A 200 club was also operated through the Friends and this has been fully subscribed for a number of years.
 It raises approximately £4,000 a year.
 In January 2021 the running of the club transferred to the pool trustees.

-The Friends have also given financial support to the Stingrays and the Disabled Swimmers clubs and helped schools pay for transport to swimming classes.
+The Friends have also given financial support to Settle Stingrays and Settle Disabled Swimmers clubs and helped local schools pay for transport to swimming classes.